fabiankaraben/nodejs-mini-projects/README.md

     advanced/19-retry-and-backoff-strategy

 20. **Data Pipeline ETL**
-    This is an ETL pipeline in Node.js with TypeScript, Apache Beam emulation, extract/transform/load, S3 to BigQuery like, and Kubernetes deployment.
+    This is an ETL pipeline in Node.js with TypeScript, Apache Beam emulation, extract/transform/load, S3 to BigQuery like, and Docker Compose deployment.
     advanced/20-data-pipeline-etl

 21. **ABAC Authorization**
-    This is an attribute-based access control in Node.js with TypeScript, Casbin for policies, middleware, PostgreSQL rules, JWT attributes, and Kubernetes.
+    This is an attribute-based access control in Node.js with TypeScript, Casbin for policies, middleware, PostgreSQL rules, JWT attributes, and Docker Compose deployment.
     advanced/21-abac-authorization

 22. **OCR Image Processor**